NaveenNaik02/discuss-topics/README.md

 ## Project Title

-Next.js App app where users can engage in discussions and conversations on various topics
+Next.js app where users can engage in discussions and conversations on various topics

 ## Installation